“Midweek Miracles” Study Group

 Current times for the group gatherings:

 This group is currently on hold.
 Interested students of ACIM may contact Laurie (below) for individual consultation.
-You are also welcome to attend the Monday night group.

 Contact person: email Laurie Musick Wright, at this link, or call 802-236-1244.
 Laurie has hosted ACIM study groups in Rutland, Vermont since 2008.
 She first discovered A Course in Miracles in 2003 by reading Marianne Williamson’s books, Everyday Grace and A Return to Love.
 Marianne has dedicated her career to teaching the spiritual principles of ACIM through writings, lectures and seminars.